sluisdejesus/static_and_dynamic/part_1_docs/testing_task_1.md

 class CardGame:

+  # missing : after else
   def check_for_ace(self, card):
+  # missing double =
     if card.value = 1:
       return True
     else
       return False

+  # spelling mistake in def
+  # missing comma between card1 and card2
+  # if statement is not indented
   dif highest_card(self, card1 card2):
   if card1.value > card2.value:
+    #returning card would give error - only card1 and card2
     return card
   else:
     return card2

+# function not inside class CardGame
 def cards_total(self, cards):
+  # total is not defined or given a value
   total
   for card in cards:
     total += card.value
+    # return should be outside for loop otherwise it will return after first instance
+    # missing string interpolation
+    # return statement won't work if total is an int and not a string
     return "You have a total of" + total

 ```